Portrait of Banastre Tarleton

 Portrait of Banastre Tarleton is a 1782 portrait painting by the English artist Sir Joshua Reynolds.
 It depicts the British army officer Banastre Tarleton against a background scene of battle, referring to his recent service in the American War of Independence.
-Tarleton is shown in the uniform of the British Legion, a unit of American Loyalist cavalry which he had served with before surrendering at the Siege of Yorktown in 1781.
+Tarleton is shown in the uniform of the British Legion, a unit of American Loyalist cavalry.
 Reynolds, President of the Royal Academy, was of the country's leading portraitists.

-It was exhibited at the Royal Academy's Summer Exhibition in 1782.
+It was exhibited at the Royal Academy's Summer Exhibition of 1782.

 Today it is in the collection of the National Gallery in London.